 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

 History of Margao

-Margao is the second largest city of Goa and reflects the Portuguese charm in its set-up and architecture that is almost 450 years old.
+Margao is the second largest city of Goa that reflects the Portuguese charm in its set-up and 450 years old architecture.
 Once a major religious center, Margao is now a successful commercial center in Goa.
 It is believed that the city derives its name from two Hindi words 'Math' meaning 'Hindu Religious Center' and 'Gram' meaning 'Village'.
 The Portuguese captured this area in the 17th century AD.
 Travel to Margao to see some of the remarkable architectural splendor of the Portuguese era.

 About the City

 Travel to Margao to experience the old world charm of the Portuguese period.
 The city is at a distance of 33 km from Panaji.
 The popularity of Margao has increased manifold after the opening of the Konkan Railways, as it is now the main railway station in South Goa.
 Travel to Margao and explore the churches, temples, Portuguese buildings, beaches, markets and eating joints.